-Three of the four annual meeting are in the company’s offices, but the fourth takes place in a resort and often includes spouses at the non-meeting events.
+Three of the four annual meetings are in the company’s offices, but the fourth takes place in a resort and often includes spouses at the non-meeting events.
 I have not brought my partner to this event because it just does not work for him logistically to take a vacation from work so he can hang out with the spouses, mostly women, while the board meets.

 My not coming out to everyone on the board has to do with my fears about how it will be received.
 Each board member, mostly men, represent their companies, also part owners in this business.
 The men have a certain straight, male edge to them that makes me unsure about my coming out.
 These are the kinds of men who always made me uncomfortable growing up.
 Also, there has not been an appropriate way to come out, until this meeting.